elliottpaulrees/NAIS-Tech/ibdp_python.md

     print("\nA gate blocks your path.
 It needs a code (1-10).")

     try:
+        loop = True

+        while loop == True:

             guess = int(input("Enter your guess: "))
             attempts += 1  # This will increase each time they try

             # Using multiple comparison and boolean operators
             if guess != 7 and guess < 5:  # Not equal AND less than
                 player_health -= 10
                 print("A trap triggers! -10 health.")

             elif guess > 10 or guess < 1:  # Greater than OR less than
                 print("The number must be between 1-10!
 Waste of an attempt.")

             elif guess == 7 and not player_has_key:  # Equal AND NOT
                 player_has_key = True
                 print("The gate opens!
-You found the key!")
+You found the key!") loop = False
+                # Have a function call here to take you to your next function

             elif player_has_key and attempts >= 2:  # AND with greater/equal
                 print("You already have the key!
 Just go through the gate.")

             else:
                 print("Nothing happens.
 Try again.")

     except ValueError:
         print("That's not a valid number!")  # != int